vistalab-technion/cs236781/_assignments/00-getting-started.md

     ```

    or, you can run `which python` and you should see the python binary is in a
-   subfolder of `~/miniconda3/envs/cs236781-hw/`.
+   subfolder of `~/miniconda3/envs/cs236781-hwN/`.

    You can find more useful info about conda environments
    [here](https://conda.io/docs/user-guide/tasks/manage-environments.html).

-Notes:
+### General Notes

-- You only need to do steps 1 and 2 above once (not for each assignment).
+- You should to do steps 1 (installing `conda`) once, not for each assignment.

-  However, the third-party package dependencies (in the `environment.yml` file)
+- However, the third-party package dependencies (in the `environment.yml` file)
-  might slightly change from one
+  might slightly change from one assignment to the next.
-  assignment to the next.
-To make sure you have the correct versions run
+  To make sure you have the correct versions, always install the environment

-    ```shell
-    conda env update -f environment.yml
-    ```
-  again from the assignment root directory every time a new assignment is
+  again (step 2 above) from the assignment root directory every time a new
-  published.
+  assignment is published and then activate the environment with the assignment
+  number.

 - Always make sure the correct environment is active!
-It will revert to it's
+It will revert to its
   default each new terminal session.
 If you want to change the default env you
   can add a `conda activate` in your `~/.bashrc`.

 - If you use PyCharm or any other IDE, you should configure the interpreter path
   of the IDE to the path of the `python` executable within the conda
   env folder.
 For example, point the interpreter path to
-  `~/miniconda3/envs/cs236781-hw/bin/python`.
+  `~/miniconda3/envs/cs236781-hwN/bin/python`.
   This is under `Settings -> Project -> Project Interpreter`.

+- You'll need to install the conda env within your user folder on the course
+  server.
+The installation procedure is exactly the same, just follow the
+  instructions for linux.

+### Notes for Windows Users

 - On Windows, you can run these commands from the **Anaconda Prompt** program
   that is installed with miniconda.
 If you also add the `conda` installation